A Summer Story: Plot

+While talking with Stella on the beach, Ashton suddenly sees Megan walking amongst the crowds.
+He makes up a ruse to send Stella back to the hotel, then follows the unsuspecting Megan.
+He trails her down a street, nearly catching up to her.
+Right as she is about to turn around, she almost catches a glimpse of Ashton, but he hides behind a building until she is gone.

 Eighteen years later, Ashton is married to Stella and they are motoring through Devon.
 They have no children.
-Ashton visits the farm where he seduced Megan and is recognized.
-He learns that Megan was heart-broken about losing him and also that she died soon after giving birth to a son, whom she named "Francis," or Frank.
-He is taken to see Megan's grave, which is at the spot where they had first met.
+Ashton visits the farm where he seduced Megan and is greeted by Jim, a farm hand he befriended long ago.
+Ashton learns that Megan returned to Dartmoor heartbroken about losing him.
+She died soon after giving birth to a son, whom she named "Francis," or Frank.
+Ashton is taken to see Megan's grave, which is at the spot where they had first met.
 She had asked to be buried there, to wait for his return.
-While motoring away with Stella, Ashton passes Megan's son, young Frank, who gives him a friendly wave.
+As he motors away with Stella, Ashton passes by a young man who is herding sheep.
+The man gives a friendly smile to Ashton, and as he leaves, he realizes it is Megan's son Frank.